-Additional planning and agency coordination will be required to develop a plan for long-term cleanup activities.
-Planning activities will likely be initiated as a multi-agency planning study to identify the project scope, objectives, coordination, stakeholders and process for developing a long-range plan to address public safety components.
-In addition, as part of the public safety planning activities, a critical component for funding will need to be assessed in efforts to provide a process and strategy to fund public safety planning activities and implementation of identified remediation efforts.
+Additional planning and agency coordination will be required to develop a plan for long-term environmental cleanup for Pigs Eye Lake.
+It is anticipated that Ramsey County would likely take a lead role within the Pigs Eye Lake segment for engaging a multi-agency planning study to identify the project scope, objectives, coordination, stakeholders, agency and public engagement, funding strategy, and process for developing a long-range plan.
+Outcomes of planning activities will determine the extent and actions required, but for successful outcomes it is anticipated remediation activities and funding will need to be a coordinated effort across agencies and include public interests.